Menu

 Do I get a certificate after the prompt engineering course?

-Yes — when you finish Coddy's prompt engineering course you receive a free certificate of completion that you can add to your resume or share on LinkedIn.
-It's a verifiable signal that you've worked through a structured, hands-on AI prompts course, not just watched videos.
+Yes.
+Finishing the prompt engineering course gives you a free certificate of completion you can add to your resume or share on LinkedIn.
+A verifiable signal that you've worked through a structured, hands-on AI prompts course, not just watched videos.

 Learn AI Prompts with Coddy